qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 We developed more traditional mechanism of column hiding or showing.

 ColumnManagementCommand opens the ColumnManagementWindow which shows all the columns in the grid.
 The column headers are listed along with checkboxes.
-The user can decide to hide or show each column by clicking the checkboz.
+The user can decide to hide or show each column by clicking the checkbox.

-Moreover, the ColumnManagementWindow allows user to change the order of column appearance by using MoveUp/MoveDown buttons.
+Moreover, the ColumnManagementWindow allows user to change the order of column appearance by using MoveUp/MoveDown buttons or by dragging selected items.

+To implement dragging selected items in the ColumnManagementWindow, we had to move selecting and deselecting items to PreviewLeftButtonUp event handler.
+PreviewLeftButtonDown event handler only stores drag start point.
+If this event also selects/deselects items, it could accidentaly deselect clicked item.

 ColumnManagementCommand can be executed if SfDataGrid AllowColumnManagement attached property is set to true.